 The first suite of systems published was the, “DCB-Swing” system.
 The program was designed to capture opening gaps as the market moved through support or, resistance into its close.
 This multi-market program was published prior to the advent of 24-hour markets and took advantage of the buildup in pressure while the market was closed in order to take profits upon the program’s first profitable opening.
 Obviously, the 24-hour marketplace has ruined the premise for this program.

 The last few years have seen the evolution of Andy’s nightly Discretionary Cot Signals from methodology to fully mechanized and active trading program.
-Andy has worked with some of the brightest minds in the industry to get it right and he’s been trading this final version for himself and the money he manages since June of 2015.
+Andy has worked with some of the brightest minds in the industry to get it right and he’s been trading this final version, using his proprietary COT Ratio for himself and the money he manages since June of 2016.
 An earlier version was released to Futures Truth under the name JDOC 532.

 *DCB = Drew, Cameron and Ben, Andy’s three sons.